iamisha/Java-3rdS/java-3rd-assignment/readme.md

  * It is easy to use.

- * can be easily connected to any database.
+ * It can be easily connected to any database.

 **Disadvantages**